See It In Action

 1. 1

-Food is placed inside a vacuum sealing bag or container
+Food is placed inside the vacuum sealing bag or container

 2. 2